lelimacon/Quiz-O-Matic/template/exercises/MAT/Q_MAT_AAD/Q_MAT_AAD.typ

   🧮 Calculate the result of the following operations :

-  #theme.hint[Try writing the operations down to avoid making mistakes!]
+  #builder.hint[Try writing the operations down to avoid making mistakes!]

   #grid(
     gutter: 40pt,